 Harry Josephine has developed and delivered workshops for organisations including Keats House, People & Planet, and the Edinburgh International Science Festival.
 They were artist-in-residence for Govanhill Baths in 2013, the Crichton Carbon Centre in 2013-14 and the Nevis Land Partnership in 2016,

-In Edinburgh, Harry Josephine founded Inky Fingers, a nationally-funded spoken word events organisation, co-directs the quarterly performance art platform ANATOMY at Summerhall, and has been part of the collective behind the Forest Café, Edinburgh’s open access arts space.
+In Edinburgh, Harry Josephine founded Inky Fingers, a spoken word events organisation, co-directs the nationally-funded quarterly performance art platform ANATOMY at Summerhall, and has been part of the collective behind the Forest Café, Edinburgh’s open access arts space.

 This is not a riot is a performance lecture and training session on the political history of riots and what to do if you find yourself in one.
 Class Act is a gameshow about class war, designed to teach class politics and incite political action.
 What We Owe is a debt counselling service, supporting participants to come to grips with overwhelming feelings of emotional and political obligation.

-My process is activist: making performance is a way to explore politics, performing a way to intervene.
+Making performance is a way to explore politics, performing a way to intervene.
 I combine participatory performance and public feeling – to feel with audiences and resist together.
 To me, feelings are not a soft form of politics: they are hard, edgy, scary and potent.
 I am trying to use disruptive action, satire and discussion to drive a wedge into political moments, opening a space for audiences to think, feel and act.